Jennifer Barry recognized for her outstanding leadership and legal excellence by San Diego Business Journal.

-Jennifer Barry is Global Vice Chair of Latham & Watkins’ Intellectual Property Litigation Practice and a partner in the San Diego office.
-She represents clients in all aspects of general commercial litigation with a particular focus on intellectual property, including:
+Jennifer Barry, Global Chair of Latham & Watkins’ Intellectual Property Litigation Practice, represents clients in all aspects of general commercial litigation with a particular focus on intellectual property, including:

 - Trademark and trade dress infringement litigation, counseling, prosecution, and worldwide trademark portfolio management

 - Trademark licensing counseling and litigation

 - False advertising and unfair competition counseling and litigation

 - Trade secrets counseling and litigation

 - Defamation and right of publicity counseling and litigation

 Ms. Barry offers clients extensive experience in both procedural and substantive law, as she has successfully litigated before numerous federal and state courts as well as the Patent and Trademark Office's Trademark Trial and Appeal Board.